2025 Solar Incentives Guide for Melrose Park, IL - Tax Credits & Rebates

 State & Local Solar Incentives

-Some solar incentives are often also provided by state and local governments.
-Like with federal incentives, these may include rebates, tax credits and more.
-These incentives — which may be handled by your county or municipality, or by the state of Illinois — might be offered for only a limited time, or on an ongoing basis.
+Some solar incentives may be offered at the local or state level.
+Similar to federal incentives, these may include rebates, tax credits and more.
+These solar incentives — which may be handled by the state of Illinois, or by your county or municipality — might be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Melrose Park